Spikeedoo/SnooKey/README.md

 ```
 python3 snookey.py
 ```
-This will open a link in your browser allowing you to get an access code from Reddit
-**NOTE:** The Reddit app you are allowing access is not mine.
-It is the client_id for the mobile, in this case android, Reddit app.
-One way you can confirm that I am not BS'ing you is by looking at [your apps](https://www.reddit.com/prefs/apps/) after allowing access.
-A third party application would normally appear here in the 'authorized applications' section with the developer's username.
-This Reddit-built application does not follow the same rules.

-Thanks to Zipdox's contribution, the access token is automatically passed to the terminal and you can close your browser.
+After some Reddit backend changes, the current auth flow will ask you to enter your username and password.

-Follow the next two prompts by passing the subreddit you want to broadcast to and your stream's title:
+After a successful login, follow the next two prompts by passing the subreddit you want to broadcast to and your stream's title:
 ```
 Subreddit you want to broadcast to: <i.e. distantsocializing>
 Stream title: <i.e. RPAN and chill!>